 - Joint injuries

-Damages Available In A Car Accident Claim
+Damages Available in a New Hampshire Car Accident Claim

 With the right attorney, you might be able to recover compensation for any injuries resulting from a car accident.
 In addition to the cost of treating your injuries, you could also seek compensation for other financial or emotional damages.

 Every type of damages in a car accident claim falls into one of two categories: economic damages and non-economic damages.
 Economic damages include measurable losses like medical bills or missed paychecks.
-The amount of these damages is tangible, and their value could be proven through documents like receipts or invoices.
+The amount of these damages are tangible, and their value could be proven through documents like receipts or invoices.
 Non-economic damages are not so easily measured.
 These damages, including pain and suffering, are subjective losses you experience due to a crash.
 If your claim goes to trial, the jury will ultimately determine the value of these damages.